api2cart/swift5-sdk/docs/ProductAPI.md

-let availSale = false // Bool | Specifies the set of available/not available products for sale (optional) let findValue = "findValue_example" // String | Entity search that is specified by some value (optional) let findWhere = "findWhere_example" // String | Child products search that is specified by field (optional) let reportRequestId = "reportRequestId_example" // String | Report request id (optional) let disableReportCache = false // Bool | Disable report cache for current request (optional) (default to false) let useLatestApiVersion = true // Bool | Use the latest platform API version (optional) (default to false) let returnGlobal = false // Bool | Determines the type of products to be returned.
-If set to 'true', only global products will be returned; if set to 'false', only local products will be returned. (optional) (default to false)
+let availSale = false // Bool | Specifies the set of available/not available products for sale (optional) let findValue = "findValue_example" // String | Entity search that is specified by some value (optional) let findWhere = "findWhere_example" // String | Child products search that is specified by field (optional) let createdFrom = "createdFrom_example" // String | Retrieve entities from their creation date (optional) let createdTo = "createdTo_example" // String | Retrieve entities to their creation date (optional) let modifiedFrom = "modifiedFrom_example" // String | Retrieve entities from their modification date (optional) let modifiedTo = "modifiedTo_example" // String | Retrieve entities to their modification date (optional) let returnGlobal = false // Bool | Determines the type of products to be returned.
+If set to 'true', only global products will be returned; if set to 'false', only local products will be returned. (optional) (default to false) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional) let reportRequestId = "reportRequestId_example" // String | Report request id (optional) let disableReportCache = false // Bool | Disable report cache for current request (optional) (default to false) let useLatestApiVersion = true // Bool | Use the latest platform API version (optional) (default to false)

 // product.child_item.list
-ProductAPI.productChildItemList(pageCursor: pageCursor, start: start, count: count, params: params, responseFields: responseFields, exclude: exclude, createdFrom: createdFrom, createdTo: createdTo, modifiedFrom: modifiedFrom, modifiedTo: modifiedTo, productId: productId, productIds: productIds, sku: sku, storeId: storeId, langId: langId, currencyId: currencyId, availSale: availSale, findValue: findValue, findWhere: findWhere, reportRequestId: reportRequestId, disableReportCache: disableReportCache, useLatestApiVersion: useLatestApiVersion, returnGlobal: returnGlobal) { (response, error) in
+ProductAPI.productChildItemList(start: start, count: count, pageCursor: pageCursor, productId: productId, productIds: productIds, sku: sku, storeId: storeId, langId: langId, currencyId: currencyId, availSale: availSale, findValue: findValue, findWhere: findWhere, createdFrom: createdFrom, createdTo: createdTo, modifiedFrom: modifiedFrom, modifiedTo: modifiedTo, returnGlobal: returnGlobal, responseFields: responseFields, params: params, exclude: exclude, reportRequestId: reportRequestId, disableReportCache: disableReportCache, useLatestApiVersion: useLatestApiVersion) { (response, error) in
     guard error == nil else {
         print(error)
         return